-Configure DPOF settings (page 112).
+Configure DPOF settings (page 120).
 You can turn date stamping on and off each time you print.
 You can configure settings so some images include the date stamp and some don't.

-Configure the Camera's Time Stamp setting (page 138).

-- The camera's Time Stamp setting imprints the date into a snapshot when you shoot it, so the date is always included when you print.
-It cannot be deleted. - Do not turn on DPOF date stamping for an image that includes a date stamped with the camera's Time Stamp function.
+Configuring camera settings Configure the Camera's Time Stamp setting (page 156).
+The camera's Time Stamp setting imprints the date into a snapshot when you shoot it, so the date is always included when you print.
+It cannot be deleted.
+Do not turn on DPOF date stamping for an image that includes a date stamped with the camera's Time Stamp function.
 Doing so can cause the two stamps to be overprinted.

-Configuring computer settings

-You can use commercially available image management software to date stamp images.

-Professional print service

-Request date stamping when ordering prints from a professional print service.
+Configuring computer settings You can use commercially available image management software to date stamp images.
+Professional print service Request date stamping when ordering prints from a professional print service.

-■ Standards Supported by the Camera
+Standards Supported by the Camera

+PictBridge

-PictBridge This is a standard of the Camera and Imaging Products Association (CIPA).
+This is a standard of the Camera and Imaging Products Association (CIPA).
+You can connect the camera directly to a printer that supports PictBridge, and perform image selection and printing using the camera monitor screen and controls.

-PRINT Image Matching III Using image editing software and printing on a printer that supports PRINT Image Matching III makes it possible to use information about shooting conditions that is recorded with the image, and produce exactly the type of image you want.
-PRINT Image Matching and PRINT Image Matching III are trademarks of Seiko Epson Corporation.
+- DPOF support PRINT Image Matching III Using image editing software and printing on a printer that supports PRINT Image Matching III makes it possible to use information about shooting conditions that is recorded with the image, and produce exactly the type of image you want.
+PRINT Image Matching and PRINT Image Matching III are trademarks of Seiko Epson Corporation. - Exif Print

-Exif Print Printing on a printer that supports Exif Print (Exif 2.2) uses information about shooting conditions recorded with the image to enhance printed image quality.
+Printing on a printer that supports Exif Print (Exif 2.2) uses information about shooting conditions recorded with the image to enhance printed image quality.
 Contact your printer manufacturer for information about models that support Exif Print, printer upgrades, etc.